reikawa13/Vacant-Room-Finder---iOS-App/README.md

 * Users can create a new account

 **Stream (Search on Map)**
+* Users can browse nearby buildings
-* Users can browse vacant/taken rooms on the map
+* (Optional) Users can browse vacant/taken rooms on the map
-* User can choose to switch to searching by building name

-**Search by Name Screen**
+**Search Building by Name Screen**
+* Users can browse a list of buildings.
+* By tapping on the
+* Users can tell if there are vacant rooms in the buildings or not.
-* Users can type in the name of the buildings they want to find vacant rooms in
+* (Optional) Users can type in the name of the buildings they want to find vacant rooms in
+* (Optional) Calcualte the distance between the rooms and the user's location and sort the list

+**Search Rooms by Name Screen**
+* Users can see the status of the rooms in the chosen building

 **Room Occupancy Update Screen**
 * User can update the status of the room